How to Apply

 - A scanned image of the photo page of your passport

-- Official academic transcripts showing all subjects taken and examination results obtained for each year of study, and the final award grade – Please note that these must be original language documents.
+- Official academic transcripts showing all subjects taken and examination results obtained for each year of study, and the final award grade / Date of Completion– Please note that these must be original language documents.
 If available, please also provide a grading system guide from your awarding higher education institution.

 If you have studied abroad, you will need to provide clear, legible, colour, scanned images of the following document originals: